 Board of Directors

 Jerry is a native of Arizona, and moved to Spartanburg, SC with his wife, Lisa in 1998.
 He served for 5 years as a US Nuclear Naval Officer aboard the USS Texas and USS Enterprise.
-He graduated from the US Naval Academy, and he has a Masters in Ocean and Coastal Engineering from Texas A&M. He has worked in IT for MetLife for the past 25 years, and he is currently an Enterprise Software Architect supporting global projects.
+He graduated from the US Naval Academy, and he has a Masters in Ocean and Coastal Engineering from Texas A&M. He has worked in IT for MetLife for over 25 years, and he is currently an Enterprise Software Architect supporting global projects.
 Jerry is an avid hiker and backpacker, and he is an active member of the outdoor community.
 He recently finished a three year term as the president of the Greenville Natural History Associated (GNHA), which is a large hiking club in the Upstate SC and big supporter of the Foothills Trail.

 Born in Charlotte, NC Bill has a BS from UNC Chapel Hill, an MS from the University of New Orleans, and a PhD from the University of Massachusetts, all in Geology.
 He has taught Geology and Environmental Science at Furman University since 1979 where he continues to actively research the southern Appalachian Mountains and promote sustainability.
 He is an avid hiker, backpacker, gardener, and canoer.
 He and his wife, Allison, live north of Pickens and have three grown daughters.